Year Three Class Page

 Welcome to Year Three

-Miss Pollard has been teaching for 10 years, this is her fourth year at Rosary School.
-She leads RE and Music across the school.
+Mrs Kirby has been teaching for 20 years and this is her first year at the Rosary School.
+She leads Music, RSE/PSHE and the school Chaplaincy Team.

 Our School Day